Sylvain303/bats/test/internal/README.md

 bats .
 ```

-must also works with this branch modified bats code:
+It must also work with this branch modified bats code:

 ```
 cd test/internal